pgenergy/docs/src/content/docs/web_api/endpoints.md

 ## Process Endpoints

+In Vercel, long running endpoints typically run into timeouts.
+In our case, that mainly happened when the same operation needs to be performed for multiple users.
+To prevent such timeouts, we move the operation into a process endpoint that performs the operation for one user.
+Thus, each user specific operation has its own timeout.

 ### `POST /process_peaks`
 - **Description**: Processes and marks peaks in the energy consumption data for one specific user.
 These peaks are often linked to the use of high-energy devices.
 - **Trigger**: Triggered automatically after peaks are detected in the sensor data.